Chevrolet Corvette (C1): 1955

 Chevrolet debuted its 265 CID small-block, 195 hp V8 in 1955 and the engine was available for the Corvette.
 Early production 1955 V8 Corvettes continued with the mandatory-option Powerglide automatic transmission (as did the few 6-cylinder models built).
 A new three-speed manual transmission became available later in the year for V8 models, but was not popular with about 75 equipped with it.
 Exterior color choices were expanded to at least five, combined with at least four interior colors.
 Soft-tops came in white, dark green, or beige and different materials.
 A total of 700 1955 Corvettes were built, making it second only to 1953 in scarcity.
-The "V" in the Corvette emblem was enlarged and gold colored, signifying the V8 engine and 12-volt electrical systems, while 6-cylinder models retained the 6-volt systems used in 1953-54.
+The "V" in the Corvette emblem was enlarged and gold colored, signifying the V8 engine and 12-volt electrical systems, while 6-cylinder models retained the 6-volt systems used in 1953–54.

 Although not a part of the original Corvette project, Zora Arkus-Duntov was responsible for the addition of the V8 engine and three-speed manual transmission.
 Duntov improved the car's marketing and image and helped the car compete with the new V8—engined Ford Thunderbird, Studebaker Speedster and the larger Chrysler C-300, and turned the Corvette from its lackluster performance into a credible performer.
 In 1956 he became the director of high-performance vehicle design and development for Chevrolet helping him earn the nickname "Father of the Corvette."

 Although the C1 Corvette chassis and suspension design were derived from Chevrolet's full-size cars, the same basic design was continued through the 1962 model even after the full-size cars were completely redesigned for the 1955 model year.
+This was due to the combined factors of the relatively high reengineering and retooling costs for this low-volume production vehicle, the continued potential for cancellation of the car, and the increased size and weight of the all-new suspension design for the full-size cars, which made it unsuitable for use in the lighter weight Corvette.

 1956–1957

 1956

 The 1956 Corvette featured a new body, with real glass roll-up windows and a more substantial convertible top.
 The straight-6 engine was discontinued, leaving only the 265 CID V8.
 Power ranged from 210 to 240 hp.
 The standard transmission remained the 3-speed manual with an optional 2-speed Powerglide automatic.
 Other options included power assisted convertible top, a removable hardtop, power windows, and a "then-leading edge" signal-seeking partially transistorized Delco car radio.
 A high-performance camshaft was also available (as RPO 449) with the 240 hp engine.

+Sales volume was 3,467, a low number by any contemporary standard and less than 1954's 3,640, making it the third lowest in Corvette history.